wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 ## Conclusion

 Now that we know how to create, update, and delete a custom table in the WordPress database, let's see how to read and write data within the table.
-We'll cover these concepts in the next lesson, "Interacting with custom tables".
+We'll cover these concepts in the next lesson, "Interacting with Custom Tables".